 Who are anaesthetists?

 Anaesthetists are doctors who have specialist training in the use anaesthetics and management of pain relief.
-The department currently has sixteen Consultants and two associate specialists as well as, a number of staff grade doctors.
+The department currently has 22 Consultants and 8 associate specialists as well as, a number of staff grade doctors.
 The department also provides training for Foundation level doctors as part of their post graduate training schedule.

 When you come into hospital your anaesthetist will be looking to make your experience as pleasant and pain free as possible.
 They will discuss the different types of anaesthesia including the risks associated so that you can make an informed choice.
 Before an operation/treatment goes ahead they will agree with you a plan for your anaesthesia and pain control.